leetfin/redventure/README.md

 # Adventure

-In this RPG cog originally by locastan - TrustyJAID, Draper, and aikaterna have crafted a fun idle game you can play with the members of your servers.

-This fork is used for Cobalt bot, please report issues you encounter on Cobalt here.
+Welcome to Adventure!
+This is a text-based RPG idle game that you play with other server members.
+It was originally created by [locastan](https://github.com/locastan/gobcog), and was greatly improved by [aikaterna](https://github.com/aikaterna/gobcog), TrustyJAID, and Draper.
+This fork was meant for use with Leet's bots, but will continually merge upstream patches and improvements.
+If you have an issue with this cog on Cobalt, please report it here.

 See the [Guide](/guide.md) for information on how to play!